10 Ways to Get Fined or Arrested in Thailand

 Beaches in ThailandEven in a less crowded place like this, the appearance of a drone is still something that people frown upon.

-It is no news that Thai people have zero tolerance on anything profaning their religious belief and temples.
-In 2017, two male visitors were arrested in the airport and fined 5,000 Baht for posing for a "butt selfie" at Wat Arun, one of the most famous temples in Thailand.
-This case may be rare, but if you have a tattoo of Buddha, cover it when you are Thailand as Buddha is highly revered in Thailand.
-Never point at a Buddha statue with your finger or misbehave – rules against misconduct that are not written in the law doesn't mean they are acceptable.
-Under the Customs BE2469, exporting any Buddha images or statues without a license or a written permission from the Thai Government Fine Arts Department is also strictly prohibited.
+It is no news that Thai people have zero tolerance for anything profaning their religious beliefs and temples.
+In 2017, two male visitors were arrested at the airport and fined 5,000 Baht for posing for a "butt selfie" at Wat Arun, one of the most famous temples in Thailand.
+This case may be rare, but if you have a tattoo of Buddha, cover it when you are in Thailand as Buddha is highly revered in Thailand.
+Never point at a Buddha statue with your finger or misbehave – rules against misconduct that are not written in the law don't mean they are acceptable.
+Under Customs BE2469, exporting any Buddha images or statues without a license or written permission from the Thai Government Fine Arts Department is also strictly prohibited.

 Temples in ThailandAlways take some time to read the temple rules before entering and you can't do it wrong.

-Thai bath Thai currencyThai Baht featuring the important royal members of the nation.
+Thai bath Thai currencyThai Baht features the important royal members of the nation.

 Maybe you can wear or burn your national flag back home, but not here.
 The Thai Flag Act of B.E.
-2522 was made in 1979 for the purpose of requiring people to have respect for their flag.
-This means you must not write on the flag, drag it, cut it, destroy it or use any other means to disrespect it.
-Another thing worth noticing is that you may want to avoid wearing the exact color combination of the Thai flag, which consists of red, white and blue, especially for footwear as the bottoms of feet are considered the lowest and the dirtiest part in Thai culture.
+2522 was made in 1979 to require people to have respect for their flag.
+This means you must not write on the flag, drag it, cut it, destroy it, or use any other means to disrespect it.
+Another thing worth noticing is that you may want to avoid wearing the exact color combination of the Thai flag, which consists of red, white, and blue, especially for footwear as the bottoms of feet are considered the lowest and the dirtiest part in Thai culture.

 Thailand national flagThe sequence of the three colors is also something worth noting to avoid faux pas.

 Under the Gambling Act 1935, gambling and betting on an online casino operating in Thailand is against the law.
 People believe that gambling is a vice which leads to ruin.
-That being said, illegal physical casinos still can be found across Thailand, but it does not mean that taking the risk is as exciting as going to the place though.
-The time during World Cup usually found people on the wrong side of the law, so be careful.
-Betting on horse races or Thai lottery, nevertheless, is acceptable.
+That being said, illegal physical casinos still can be found across Thailand, but it does not mean that taking the risk is as exciting as going to the place.
+The time during the World Cup usually finds people on the wrong side of the law, so be careful.
+Betting on horse races or the Thai lottery, nevertheless, is acceptable.

 Quick Question